TheOdinProject/curriculum/new_course/1_programming_fundementals/basic_enumerable_methods.md

 #=> `['SHARON', 'LEO', 'LELIA', 'BRIAN', 'ARUN']`
 ~~~

-Now when we call our original friends array again it returns the changed values from the `map!`.
-Instead of returning a new array `map!` has modified our original array.
+Now when we call our original friends array again, it returns the changed values from the `map!`.
+Instead of returning a new array, `map!` has modified our original array.

-Bang methods can easily be recognised as they have exclamation marks at the end of them `!` this signifies that
+Bang methods can easily be recognised as they have exclamation marks at the end of them `!`.
+This signifies that
 the method is **destructive** and will modify the object they are called on.
 A lot of the enumerables that return new collections will have a bang method version available, `map!` and `select!` just to name a few.

 It's best to avoid using these methods when you can as you, or a future developer working on the same code may need
 the original collection.
-Remember that violent psychopath who may end up maintaining your code? keep them in
+Remember that violent psychopath who may end up maintaining your code?
+Keep them in
 mind when making the decision to use bang methods.

 #### Return Values of Enumerables